 Have you figured out the best part about this coffee table?
 It will definitely double as extra seating when you use it as a bench!
 It’s that sturdy.

 This is a heavy duty table, and I’m so pleased with how it turned out.
 I have taken it to my booth at Vendors’ Village in Louisville KY.
 (This project sold the day after I put it in the booth)

 You can see the succulent planter in my post Succulent Planters-Rotted Tree Trunk Pieces.

 I’ve been trying to tidy up the garage, and jokingly call this the summer of THE CHAIR.
-I love making projects out of chairs, and I have so many hanging around the garage.
+Can you tell I love making projects out of chairs?

 Be inspired by these other project ideas from old chairs from me and some of my best DIY friends.